laszloszucs/jungle_timer/README.md

 F8 to reset all timers

-Vocal announces will start 30 seconds before buff respawns and when it respawns.
+Vocal queues are used 30 before up time and when the buffs respawn.

 NB : If you have troubles getting keys macros working, try running this program as administrator (right click on the program and then "run as administrator").